 Skip to content

-Custom Software · for E-commerce & DTC
+Custom software development · E-commerce & DTC

 Direct-to-consumer and small to mid-size e-commerce brands have been through a brutal cycle: cheap acquisition costs in 2018–2021, brutal cost increases in 2022–2024, and now a mature phase where operational efficiency, repeat-purchase economics, and margin discipline win — not raw growth.
 The decision-maker pool is younger and more digital-native than in industrial or financial sectors, but the operations are often shockingly manual: Shopify or Shopware out front, a patchwork of order/3PL/email/SMS/ads tooling behind, and a founder or COO doing weekly spreadsheet acrobatics to make sense of the unit economics.
 The opportunity for software and AI is sized to the gap between the front-end sophistication and the back-end mess.